 15. For students, misuse of a permit, obtaining a permit by fraud, and use or possession of a lost or stolen permit are violations of the Code of Student Conduct and of these regulations.
 Use or possession of a lost or stolen permit will result in fines, towing, disciplinary action and/or criminal prosecution.

 16. Individuals attending conferences, camps, seminars, workshops, case studies, leisure classes, continuing education courses, and those receiving or working to attain certification do not qualify as visitors.
 These groups will be charged at daily, weekly, monthly, semester, or yearly student rates; see section 10.a.
-Some groups may qualify for reduced group rates, hourly rates apply and parking will be restricted to outlying student lots on campus.
+Some groups may qualify for reduced group rates.
+Hourly rates apply and parking will be restricted to outlying student lots on campus.
 LSU students and employees are not eligible to receive this hourly group rate.
 Restrictions apply.
-Contact the Office of Parking, Traffic, Transportation for additional information regarding arrangements for parking for your guests and for more information regarding group rates by calling (225) 578-5000
+Contact Parking & Transportation Services for additional information regarding arrangements for parking for your guests and for more information regarding group rates by calling (225) 578-5000.

-17. Members of law enforcement agencies who come to campus as students in their official vehicles must register and will be issued a permit from the Office of Parking, Traffic, & Transportation, valid only for parking in an assigned zone.
+17. Members of law enforcement agencies who come to campus as students in their official vehicles must register and will be issued a permit from Parking & Transportation Services, valid only for parking in an assigned zone.

 18. Operating or parking a vehicle on campus without a properly displayed permit will result in the issuance of an unregistered ticket.
 Any vehicle receiving three (3) or more unregistered tickets will be towed and impounded by the University.
 A towing charge of $125 and an impoundment fee of $1 per day will be assessed.
 An employee or student who receives three (3) or more unregistered tickets will also be banned from parking on campus.
 Such students or employees may not operate a vehicle on campus until all tow charges, impoundment charges, traffic fines, and permit fees have been paid.